thesephist/webb/README.md

 Webb is currently _running_.
 All major bugs have been fixed and the core stack has been completed, but there are unimplemented features:

-* Easier ways of visualizing simluated networks through time
-* Better normalization
 * Statistical testing and corrections based on data
-* Streamlining visualization of a dataset through time through the entire stack.
-* Multi-threaded simulation for networks with more than 20 nodes.
+* Speed-optimized simulation for networks with more than 20 nodes.

 ## Setup

-The full Webb "library" has two main parts:
+The full Webb "library" has three main parts:

-* ism.rb: Ruby script for computation
+* `ism.rb`: Ruby script for computation, and its derivatives focused on use cases
-* to\_graph.js: generating a visual output (SVG)
+* `to\_graph.js`: generating a visual output (SVG)
+* `to\_topology.js`: generating a visual CLI output for topology of a given network

 The ruby script runs inside a loop within the code, each time the network progressing 1 interval of time, and prints out the raw output of the network variable as a Ruby matrix object.